TikTok's Brownie Glazed Lips 'Trend' Doesn't Sit Right With Me

 ”

+Rukshana captioned the clip: "No hate to anyone, but I find it so interesting how something that was hated becomes loved once it's trending.
+So this one is for my brown girls." @makeupbymonicaa captioned her tutorial "Another 'trend' taken away from us", adding the hashtags #browngirlmakeup, #pocmakeup and #makeupforwoc.
+Elsewhere, some TikTok creators said that the 'trend' was especially insulting during Latinx heritage month.

-Dark lip liner and a lighter color in the center was a signature look of '80s and '90s Chola girls: Mexican-American women with a distinct makeup and fashion style.
-In the late '90s and '00s especially, brown lip liner became a go-to among many people of color as a way to try and make the trend for 'nude' lipstick (which was typically only sold in 50 shades of pink) work on deeper skin tones.
-Brown lip liner, like MAC's Chestnut, was (and still is) used to seamlessly define lips and to lend a subtle transition from the natural color of the lip line to the lip color of choice.
+Dark lip liner and a lighter colour in the centre was a signature look of '80s and '90s Chola girls: Mexican-American women with a distinct makeup and fashion style.
+In the late '90s and '00s especially, brown lip liner became a go-to among many people of colour as a way to try and make the trend for 'nude' lipstick (which was typically only sold in 50 shades of pink) work on deeper skin tones.
+Brown lip liner, like MAC's Chestnut, was (and still is) used to seamlessly define lips and to lend a subtle transition from the natural colour of the lip line to the lip colour of choice.

 @addison024_ Not me just noticing I’m wearing my Malcom X tee 😂🤷🏽♀️ #haileybieber #haileybieberlipcombo #haileybieberlipliner #drama #latina #brownieglazedlips ♬ original sound - Addison024

 Forget Hailey for a moment.
-A quick TikTok search for 'brown lip liner' and 'brown lipstick' throws up a sea of white faces in videos captioned: "Don't be scared of brown lip liner" and "You NEED to start using brown lip liner".
-In an industry where diversity in shade ranges has been considerably lacking, it makes sense that Black and brown makeup wearers have expressed disapproval.
+A quick TikTok search for 'brown lip liner' and 'brown lipstick' throws up a sea of white faces in videos captioned "Don't be scared of brown lip liner" and "You NEED to start using brown lip liner".
+In an industry where diversity in shade ranges has lacked considerably, it makes sense that Black and brown makeup wearers have expressed disapproval.
 The consensus?
-Countless makeup trends, like the ones currently taking over social media, are a shoddy repackaging of beauty aesthetics which have been around for years.
+Countless makeup trends like the ones currently taking over social media are a shoddy repackaging of beauty aesthetics which have been around for years.

+It's no wonder, then, that white people renaming the brown lip liner and gloss look is considered appropriation.
+"Some people will say it's just a makeup look and it was popular in the '90s," said TikToker @riristea. "[Others] will say that people of colour have been doing some fashion and makeup trends for years, but when a white person does it, it's considered 'trendy' or 'cool'."

 Advertisement

-It's no wonder, then, that white people renaming the brown lip liner and gloss look is considered appropriation.
-"Some people will say it's just a makeup look and it was popular in the '90s," said TikToker @riristea. "[Others] will say that people of [color] have been doing some fashion and makeup trends for years, but when a white person does it, it's considered 'trendy' or 'cool'."

 Similarly, TikToker @addison024_ asked: "So I'm called ghetto when I do it but when a white girl does it, she's not?"
-Addison says that the reason why Latinas in particular would wear such dark lip liner with gloss is because beauty brands didn't have the right colors for their skin tone.
+Addison says that the reason why Latinas in particular would wear such dark lip liner with gloss is because beauty brands didn't have the exclusivity or right colours for their skin tone.
 "We would resort to eyeliner and eyebrow pencils."

+Many brands — and social media — find white faces more palatable than Black and brown faces.
+As a creator myself, there is nothing more painful than watching someone else receive flowers for something you did first.

-Speaking to Diet Prada, makeup artist Sir John (who counts Beyoncé and Gabrielle Union as clients) emphasized: "All you had was a lip liner and a clear gloss back in the day.
+Speaking to Diet Prada, makeup artist Sir John (who counts Beyoncé and Gabrielle Union as clients) emphasised: "All you had was a lip liner and a clear gloss back in the day.
 We had to be creative and try things in an unorthodox way because of the lack of products for Black and Brown people."
-Others on TikTok are referring to the newly-viral brown lip liner trend as the gentrification of makeup.
+Others on TikTok are referring to the newly viral brown lip liner trend as the gentrification of makeup.

-Content creator Alice T says that not only does this type of fanfare add to overconsumption and the fast turnover of trends, but it erases the context from which it came.
-Alice emphasizes the shared dismay of erasure that people of color face in the beauty space, not least because cultural appropriation remains a huge issue within the beauty community.
+Content creator Alice T says that not only does this type of fanfare add to overconsumption and the fast turnover of trends but it erases the context from which it came.
+Alice emphasises the shared dismay of erasure that people of colour face in the beauty space, not least because cultural appropriation remains a huge issue within the beauty community.

+Linasha, a blogger for dark skin representation in beauty, also feels strongly about this.
+She describes TikTok's obsession with brown lip liner as "ridiculous" and is dismayed at the profiting from and capitalising on people of colour.
+Makeup artists are also making their feelings known, including MayTahmi.
+In the comments section of a recent video of hers, people of colour laughed at the concept of brown lip liner and gloss being a new thing.

 Advertisement